zaoyang/30-days-of-vue/day-05/day-05.md

 # List Rendering with v-for

+> Today we're going to work through how the **v-for** directive can be used to render a list of elements based on a data source.

 Today's article is a summarized and simpler version of the article **List Rendering and Vue's v-for directive**, which was originally posted on [CSS-Tricks](https://css-tricks.com/list-rendering-and-vues-v-for-directive/) and the [freeCodeCamp](https://medium.freecodecamp.org/an-introduction-to-dynamic-list-rendering-in-vue-js-a70eea3e321) blogs.

 ## List Rendering